 The courts can also step in and ensure that division is fair when one party frivolously (or purposely) spends all of the couple’s money in order to avoid sharing it.

 Let’s Talk about Property Division

-You don’t have to face this huge issue alone – you deserve to have a knowledgeable, caring and committed divorce lawyer who understands Minnesota law in your corner.
-Call us at 763-323-6555 for your free, and completely confidential, consultation.
+You don’t have to face this issue alone – you deserve to have a knowledgeable, caring and committed divorce lawyer who understands Minnesota law in your corner.
+Call us at 763-323-6555 to schedule a confidential case consultation.